RunfangLin/LPBF-CuCrZr/README.md

 ### Property-model anchor points

-Section 6 also quotes approximately 85 %IACS for the recommended region.
+The original capstone run also reported approximately 85 %IACS for the recommended region.
 That run included three manually specified anchor points added to the Gaussian-process training data, and I could not establish reliable provenance for them during reconstruction.
 Rather than carry them as literature observations without traceable evidence, I removed them.